 Especially in the case of an inevitable involuntary repossession, voluntarily surrendering a vehicle back to the lender can be a helpful decision – though your credit will still take a dive.

-A voluntary repossession is considered a default on loan, which will be visible on your credit report.
+A voluntary repossession is considered a default on loan, which will be visible on your credit report and impact your credit fixing options.
 Your credit score will decrease, and you will be regarded as a high-risk borrower the next time you attempt to make a big purchase, especially on a vehicle.
 This will ultimately result in higher interest on loans you wish to obtain and will stay on your credit report for seven years.

 The good news?